The New Constitutional System — Full Constitutional Model (Judicial and Institutional Version)

 (c) legally defined coordination mechanisms.

-4.2 Shared authority is exercised only in defined areas and through formal institutions, preventing informal or ad hoc cooperation.
+4.2 Shared authority is exercised only in defined areas and through formal institutions, preventing reliance on informal or discretionary arrangements.

 5. Administrative Province and Civic Centre

-5.1 The system introduces an Administrative Province as a neutral territorial centre for shared governance.
+5.1 The system introduces an Administrative Province as a neutral constitutional space for shared governance.

-5.2 This province is distinct from existing regional jurisdictions and is designed to prevent symbolic or institutional dominance by either capital.
+5.2 This province is distinct from existing jurisdictions and does not derive authority from either tradition.

-5.3 Within this province, a civic centre is designated to host:
+5.4 Within this province, a civic centre is designated to host shared administrative functions, intergovernmental coordination bodies, and constitutional institutions.

 6. Intergovernmental Governance Mechanisms

-6.1 A Council of Ireland is established as the primary coordinating institution linking:
+6.1 A Council of Ireland is established as the principal coordinating institution linking:

 (a) Northern institutions;